Gorilla and Chimpanzee trekking in Uganda

 - What does a trekking day look like?

-Once your permits are bought, it is not possible to change the start location and / or date.
+Kindly note that once your permits are bought, it is not possible to change the start location and / or trekking date.

 Where to go chimpanzee trekking in Uganda

 Kibale Forest is the prime chimpanzee trekking location, organized by the UWA with a 95% chance that you will spot a chimp family.
 Trips start every morning and afternoon in Kibale Forest National Park.